twidi/streamdeckfs/README.md

 When a key is displayed, the `ON_START` command is executed.
 And if it still runs when the key stops to be displayed (when `streamdeckfs` ends or when you change page), the command will be terminated.
 It can be used, for example, to start a script that will periodically fetch some information and update a key, like the temperature of your CPU, the title of the current Spotify song, etc.

 If the command must still run when the key stops to be displayed, it can be "detached" (and in this case, it will not even be stopped when `streamdeckfs` ends)

+Note that if the key is hidden by an overlay, the `ON_START` command, if still running, won't be stopped.
+And when the overlay is closed, it won't be launched again.

+#### Event "ON_END"

+When a key is hidden (by the page being closed, or with an other page being displayed, but not an overlay), the `ON_END` command is executed.

+Note that if the key is hidden by an overlay, the `ON_END` command won't be launched.

 #### Event "ON_PRESS"